De Unie, in your interest

 If you work with colleagues, the risk of ambient noise is high: colleagues who call loudly and for a long time, a printer that is constantly rattling, computers beeping.
 This can be disturbing.
 Then try to do something about it.
 For example, discuss whether the printer can be placed elsewhere, agree on where and when you will call or find a quieter workplace yourself.
 Sound-absorbing materials can also help: think of a rug, curtains or wall panels.

-Many of us sit incorrectly at our workplace, and this often has to do with the adjustment of our desk and chair.
-The right adjustment may feel strange at first, but it's worth getting used to: it pays off big time in the long run.
-The most important parts of a good working posture?
-Your feet flat on the floor and your knees and elbows at a ninety-degree angle while you sit relaxed at your desk.
+Many of us sit incorrectly at the workplace, and it often has to do with the adjustment of our desk and chair.
+The right adjustment can feel strange at first, but it's worth getting used to: it pays off in the long run.
+The most important parts of a good work posture?
+Your feet flat on the floor and your knees and elbows bent at a XNUMX-degree angle as you relax behind your desk.

 It is important that you sit behind your computer as relaxed as possible.
 So take a look at the correct settings: